-Across all seasons, the highest reported GRSG use in Montana occurred in habitats having 15-25% cover with the lowest use occurring in areas with sparse or extremely high sagebrush canopy cover.
+Across all seasons, the highest reported sage-grouse use in Montana occurred in habitat having 15 to 25% cover with the lowest use occurring in areas with sparse or extremely high sagebrush canopy cover.
 Sagebrush percent canopy cover of 15% to 30% was assumed to provide the highest function and was assigned a score of 100 (Table A. 7; Figure A. 5).
 Consistency in use of this range of sagebrush cover across all seasons supports this score.
-Areas with moderately more (30-40%) or less (10-15%) cover than the optimal range were determined to be highly functional and received scores of 70 and 90, respectively, using the maximum standardized seasonal values.
+Areas with moderately more (30 to 40%) or less (10 to 15%) cover than the optimal range were determined to be highly functional and received scores of 70 and 90, respectively, using the maximum standardized seasonal values.
 Areas with substantially more (>45%) or less (<10%) cover than the optimal range were given lower scores.
 Areas with less than 3% canopy cover were given a score of 0.